clef-men/camlcert/README.md

 * `compose/`: composition transformation.
 * `inline/`: inlining transformation.

-For each transformation, its directory is itself organized as follows:
+For each transformation, the corresponding directory is itself organized as follows:

 * `definition.v`: definition of the transformation relation.
 * `metatheory.v`: lemmas about substitution and well-formedness.